yl5006/qgc-user-guide/PlanView/PlanView.md

-# Plan View
+# 航线规划

 ![](PlanView.jpg)

 The Plan View is used to plan autonomous missions for you Vehicle.
-Once the mission is planned and sent to the vehicle, you switch to the [Fly View](FlyView.md) to fly the mission.
+Once the mission is planned and sent to the vehicle, you switch to the [飞行页面](FlyView.md) to fly the mission.

 If your Vehicle supports a [GeoFence](PlanGeoFence.md) or [Rally Points](PlanRallyPoints.md) you can also set those up from the Plan View.